-Weddings provide you an ideal opportunity to show off your creativity and talent for crafting beautiful arrangements and displays for your customers.
+Weddings provide florists an ideal opportunity to showcase their creativity and talent for crafting beautiful arrangements and displays.

 The popularity of creatively designed flowers and plant displays has corresponded with increased demand to have these products featured in wedding plans.

-Here are some scenarios that could lead to litigation against your business.
+Here are some wedding scenarios that could put your business at risk of litigation.

-Consider the following scenario: As part of your wedding contract, you’re commissioned to build an elaborate display that includes floating florals, flower walls, immersive installations, and votive chandeliers hung from trees.
-It’s beautiful and all the guests love it—until one of the displays breaks free and falls on a guest.
+Consider the following hypothetical scenario: As part of your wedding contract, you’re commissioned to build an elaborate display that includes floating florals, flower walls, immersive installations, and votive chandeliers hung from trees.
+It’s beautiful and all the guests love it—until one of the displays breaks free and falls, injuring a guest.

 The wedding couple or their guests trip on potted arrangements positioned along church pews or aisleways

-Your workers fall from ladders when installing or taking down displays
+Your employee falls from a ladder when installing or taking down displays

 Someone gets cut from wires embedded in your displays

-Your customers, their guests, or your employees suffer head injuries from overhead displays
+Your customers, their guests, or your employees suffer head injuries from hitting overhead displays

-Always keep safety in mind and use strategic placement, education, and reminders to help reduce hazards.
+Always keep safety in mind and use strategic product placement, education, and reminders to help reduce hazards.

-No matter where you set up for a wedding—such as a backyard, wedding hall, or church—a loss due to property damage could occur.
+No matter where you set up for a wedding—such as a backyard, wedding hall, or church—there’s potential for a loss due to property damage.
 You might spike a sprinkler system when installing an archway.
 You could hammer through a wall when pounding in a nail.
 You might accidently knock over an expensive item when setting up a display.

 You can't predict everything that could happen when working a wedding.
-But you can help protect yourself and your business from the unexpected with the right insurance coverages.
+But you can help protect yourself and your business from the unexpected with customized insurance coverages.

 Industry supply shortages: You may not be able to get the flowers—or the correct color of flowers—your customers requested.